What is the 'usual fostering limit'?

 Three Children

 An exemption is always required when more than 3 unrelated children are being placed in one household.
-All children, whether part of a sibling group or not, count as individual children and therefore individual placements.
+All children, whether part of a sibling group or not, count as individual children.

-For example, a sibling group of 4 children who are not placed alongside any other foster children would not require an exemption, as they are all related to each other.
+For example, a sibling group of 4 children who are not living with any other foster children would not require an exemption, as they are all related to each other.
 However, two sibling groups of 2 children would require an exemption, because they are not all related.

 Children Playhing Football